Acheronauta: Autecology and paleoecology

 Based on certain characteristics of this creature (including the specialization of its appendages, and its large size compared to many of the other taxa from the lagerstätte), this arthropod was found to be a scavenger as well as an opportunistic predator.
 The exopods and endopods on the appendages of this arthropod may have functioned like a masticatory basket similar to that of most modern crustaceans.
 On the other hand, the large size of the appendages and their lack of setae would have probably limited the arthropod to the niche of ensnaring small prey, and not suspension feeding.

 This arthropod lived alongside many other unique taxa that made up the fauna of the biota.
 Living in benthic parts of intertidal areas were arthropods like Parioscorpio, and the synziphosurine arthropod Venustulus waukeshaensis.
 Also living in these areas were a wide variety of worms like annelids, palaeoscolecids, and polychaetes.
 Possibly hunting in the midwater was Thylacares brandonensis, a thylacocephalan arthropod, and in terms of geographical location, the closest relative to A. stimulapis.
 Living in the area were a number of bivalved arthropods like phyllocarid and ostracod crustaceans.
-Also found in the area was the enigmatic "Butterfly animal", which is an undescribed arthropod with unknown taxonomic affiliates.
+Also found in the area was Papiliomaris, known as "Butterfly animal", arthropod with uncertain taxonomic affiliates.
 Hard shelled organisms like nautiloid cephalopods, brachiopods, clams, corals, crinoids, and sponges are rare in these sediments, and the ones that are found are not well preserved.
 This is strange because these organisms are normally common in Silurian aged sediments.
 The reason for this is due to the unique preservation bias this site has, where the preservation of lightly skeletonized or soft bodied fossils was more favored than in other conditions.
 Aside from trilobites the only other group of hard shelled organisms that were common in these sediments were the conulariids, an enigmatic group of shelled invertebrates that were most likely cnidarians closely related to stalked jellyfish.
 Predatory chordates, like Panderodus are also known from these deposits.
 Other chordates, including potential conodonts have also been found.